-- A series of lines in the Peruvian desert became well-known after flights passed overhead. - B A civilization created drawings in the desert sand by stripping away the top layer of rocks. - © A geoglyph of a human-like being with many eyes, mouths, and limbs was discovered. - D A Peruvian archaeologist discovered groups of lines drawn on the desert floor.
+- A geoglyph of a human-like being with many eyes, mouths, and limbs was discovered. - ^(B) A series of lines in the Peruvian desert became well-known after flights passed overhead. - © A civilization created drawings in the desert sand by stripping away the top layer of rocks. - D A Peruvian archaeologist discovered groups of lines drawn on the desert floor.